hjy03651/Transformer/README.md

 # Transformer
 for review.

-The above wonderful codes are excerpted from O'REILLY's excellent book, NLP with Transformers.
+The above wonderful codes are excerpted from O'REILLY's excellent book, "Natural Language Processing with Transformers".
 (Except the Decoder, That part is just my stupid struggle)

 I also deeply appreciate Professor Juae Kim for giving me access to the book.